OST-Observatory/reduction_scripts_students/README.md

-# reduction_scripts_students
+# Data reduction scripts (students)
-Data reduction scripts for students
+Data reduction scripts to be used in the laboratory course at the Student Observatory of the University of Potsdam.